open-life-science/open-life-science.github.io/open-incubator.md

     title: Fellowship Programmes
     description: |
       Our flagship Fellowship is the Resident Fellow programmes.
+    image:
+      link: images/icons/noun-fellowship-6599169.svg
+      alt: |
+        Image created by Sptya™.
+A graduation cap is encircled by three icons representing people.
+Two arrows move in a clockwise direction, each arrow linking from one person to the next.
   -
     title: Facilitators Training and Transcription Services
     description: |